rayct/rayct/README.md

 ―  Stephen Hawking

 “I don't care that they stole my idea . .
-I care that they don't have any of their own”
+I care that they don't have any of their own.”

 ―  Nikola Tesla

+"Never memorize something that you can look up."

+― Albert Einstein

 </br>